 Chrysanthos Theodoridis (1934-2005), better known simply as Chrysanthos, is the most well known singer and song writer of Pontic Greek music.
-He was referred to as 'the nightingale of Pontus' owing to his powerful and beautiful voice.
+He was referred to as 'the nightingale of Pontus' due to his high pitched melodic voice.
 He was born in Oinoi, Kozani, Greece in 1934.
 His parents were Pontic Greek refugees from Pezirkian Kiatsit in the Kars region of north eastern Turkey.

 After completing primary school he attended the Valtadoro High School in Kozani.
 In 1949 his father was murdered by a gang which led to his family moving to Drapetsona, Piraeus, Athens.
 There he enrolled in the well known Ionideio School.
 It was around this time that he began contributing to cultural programs on an Athens radio station.
 It was also around this time that he began learning the art of Pontic music with established musicians and teachers of Pontic music such as Nikos Papavramidis, and theatrical performers such as Nikos Spanidis.